Basic Rules Created and Played

 • Winning team chooses the ball, direction, or to defer.

 • Losing team has the same options at the beginning of the 2nd half.
+Its possible you wind up going the same direction both halves so choose carefully.

 SCRIMMAGE